 Step-by-step Guides to Enable Push Messaging

-As shown below, navigate to the Integrations < Channels < Push section of your dashboard to enable the channel.
+As shown below, navigate to the Data Platform> Integrations> Channel Integration Status> Push Setup (Configure)> Push of your dashboard to enable the channel.

 As shown above:

 The Android app's application ID is also referred to as the Package Name.
-It can be found in your module (app-level) Gradle file, usually app/build.gradle (example package name: com.yourcompany.yourproject).
+You can find it in your module (app-level) Gradle file, usually app/build.gradle (example package name: com.yourcompany.yourproject).

 The FCM Server Key is a secret code of sorts that enables your WebEngage dashboard to communication with your Firebase project.
 It enables us to send the Push Campaigns for delivery to your target audience.